Frequently Asked Questions

 How big is DU-COMM?

-DU-COMM is one of the largest consolidated 9-1-1 PSAP in Illinois and serves more than 800,000 residents in DuPage County and a smaller number of persons in Cook and Kane Counties.
+DU-COMM is one of the largest consolidated 9-1-1 PSAPs in Illinois and serves more than 800,000 residents in DuPage County and a smaller number of persons in Cook and Kane Counties.
 DU-COMM receives almost 1,000 9-1-1 calls each day.
-We process over 550,000 calls for service for our police, fire/EMS agencies.
-DU-COMM also serves as the communications center for MABAS (Mutual Aid Box Alarm System) Divisions 12 and 16.
+In 2015 DU-COMM processed over 1.1 million phone calls and over 600,000 police and Fire/EMS incidents.

 What is mabas?